-Specific case of projects having been the object of a Commission audit:
+Specific case of projects having been the object of a FCH JU audit:

-If the Commission's external audit services (or the external auditors hired by the Commission) have already carried out an audit of the costs incurred by a beneficiary in a given period, the Commission can waive the obligation for the audit certificate for this period.
-Once the audit has been concluded, the beneficiary's counter will be re-set excluding the audited amount.
-The CFS will still be obligatory for the costs for which the subsequent financial contribution of the Union claimed by a beneficiary under the form of reimbursement of costs is equal to or superior to EUR 375 000.
+If the FCH JU's auditors (or the external auditors hired by the FCH JU) have already carried out an audit on the costs incurred by a beneficiary in a given period, the FCH JU shall waive the obligation for an audit certificate for this period.
+Once the audit has been concluded, the beneficiary's counter will be re-set excluding the audited amount(s).
+However, The CFS will still be obligatory for the costs for which: